What cardio to lose weight?

 But this efficiency has a downside: HIIT heavily taxes your nervous system and depletes your glycogen stores.
 Combining weight training and HIIT on the same day can impact your muscle progress… or not, depending on how you structure your sessions.

 For example, in CrossFit, interval work is practiced, but sometimes with heavy loads.
 The result: you can gain muscle while burning fat.
 Why?
-Because caloric intake is often high alongside, and the exercises incorporate real muscle intensity.
+Because calorie intake is often high alongside, and the exercises incorporate real muscle intensity.
 (It’s this subtle balance between load, nutrition, and recovery that makes all the difference.)

 Goal #2: lose fat while preserving muscle mass